-While castles may be a European specialty, it's not essential for tourists to leave the U.S. in order to enjoy a turret or two with their wine country holiday.
+Castles may be a European specialty, but it's not essential for tourists to leave the United States in order to enjoy a turret or two with their wine country holiday.
 Listed on the National Register of Historic Places, Belhurst Castle sits on Seneca Lake in New York's Finger Lakes wine region.
-This stately stone building dates back to the 1880s and offers 14 guest rooms with details that range from fireplaces to stained glass windows.
-Our favorite detail, though, is the complimentary wine spigot on the second floor, where guests can sample Belhurst wines 24/7.
-Additional luxuries on this lavish estate include the Isabella Spa, Edgar's restaurant for steak and seafood, Stonecutter's tavern with outdoor tables overlooking the lake, and a historic Georgian Revival manor house.
+This stately stone building dates back to the 1880s and offers 14 guest rooms with original details that range from fireplaces to stained glass windows.
+Our favorite perk is the complimentary wine spigot on the second floor, where guests can sample Belhurst wines 24/7.
+Additional luxuries on this lavish estate include Isabella Spa, Edgar's restaurant for steak and seafood, Stonecutter's tavern with outdoor tables overlooking the lake and a historic Georgian Revival manor house with additional accommodations.

-To learn more about Upper New York's wine region, visit Belhurst Castle's official website
+To learn more about Upper New York's wine region, visit the Belhurst Castle official website